Suzuki Violin/Viola Lessons

 Children and parents can attend group classes to cooperate in the learning process.

-Students have a weekly group class because it’s easier to learn the violin when you’re practicing both with a group and individually.
+Students have a weekly group class because it’s easier to learn the violin when practicing both with a group and individually.
 Group classes allow students to play good music with their peers in fun surroundings and reinforce the concepts learned in the private lesson.
 I teach Suzuki violin group classes on Friday afternoons and willingly work with families to find the best time for everyone in the group.
 Parents attend group classes to encourage their kids and help them to stay focused.

-Where to Find Supplies for your Journey Learning Suzuki Violin
+Where to Find Supplies for Your Journey Learning Suzuki Violin

 The teacher will measure the student for violin or viola size, and it’s best to go to a quality, trusted violin shop for the instrument, bow, and case.
 You might start with this list: